Nazarka99/MNIST-Digit-Recognition/README.md

 ## Results

-We evaluate each algorithm on the test data and compare their performance.
+I evaluated each algorithm on the test data and compare their performance.
 We report the performance of the best-performing algorithm.